sarfaraz922/CompetitiveProgramming/README.md

 # CompetitiveProgramming
 This repository is for simple competitive programming Codes.
-\n This is the first Change i am making in my github repository.
+This is the first Change i am making in my github repository.